-Judgmental people are everywhere in life, but how do you know if you're also a judgmental person?
-You don't need to waste your time surrounded by negativity and judgemental behavior.
+Judgemental people are everywhere in life, but how do you know if you're also a judgemental person?
+You don't need to waste your time surrounded by negativity.
 Judging others does no one any good.

 We can’t change other people, although we can certainly provide them with feedback on how we feel when we receive their harsh criticism.
 But we certainly can increase our awareness of our own behavior and modify our mindset so that we are less judgmental of others.

-This awareness begins with understanding what it means to be judgmental.
-An article in Psychology Today best describes what it means to be judgmental.
-“Someone is being judgmental when their judgments are power-driven, unempathetic, based on their own idiosyncratic values or tastes, overly based on other people’s character, and are closed, shallow, and pessimistic, and ultimately have the consequence of making the other person feel problematically diminished”.
+This awareness begins with understanding what it means to be judgemental.
+An article in Psychology Today best describes what it means to be judgemental.
+“Someone is being judgmental when their judgments are power-driven, unempathetic, based on their own idiosyncratic values or tastes, overly based on other people’s character, and are closed, shallow, and pessimistic, and ultimately have the consequence of making the other person feel problematically diminished."

-What are the signs that you are judgmental?
+What are the signs that you are judgemental?
 Ask yourself these questions.

-Do you have a negative mindset?
 In other words, are you a glass half empty or glass half full kind of person?
 People with negative outlooks are more likely to see other people in a negative light.
 They focus first on their faults and struggle to see their good qualities, if at all.
 Here’s a good test to see if you’re negative or positive.
-Once you recognize the negativity in yourself, you can take steps to shift to a more positive outlook with meditation, affirmations, journaling, and soliciting feedback from others.
+Once you recognize the negativity in yourself, you can take steps to shift to a more positive outlook with meditation, affirmations, journaling and soliciting feedback from others.

-Are you a perfectionist?
 As a perfectionist, you have extremely high expectations for yourself.
 This can contribute to you judging and berating yourself unfairly, but also others.
 Perfectionists tend to set unrealistic expectations for others and then criticize them for not meeting those expectations.
 You do enough damage to yourself with these judgments so it’s important to understand how they affect others.
-Adopt a more collaborative approach to goal setting with your team, family, and friends to better understand how to create realistic expectations.
+Adopt a more collaborative approach to goal setting with your team, family and friends to better understand how to create realistic expectations.

-Harsh judgments of others make us feel powerful, smart, confident, secure, when we don’t feel that way about ourselves.
+Harsh judgments of others make us feel powerful, smart, confident and secure when we don’t feel that way about ourselves.
 We need to win at all costs.
 If we’re the winner, other people need to lose.
 Make yourself a winner instead by connecting to and owning your unique talent.
 Build yourself up instead of using your criticism of others to create a false sense of who you are.

-When you have to deal with critics around you, nonetheless, just remember not to let others’ negativity make you to live for other people instead of for yourself and that criticism is all in your mind.
-No one can affect you without your own permission and, when we stop worrying what others think of us, we feel free to think bigger and pursue our dreams.
+When you have to deal with critics around you, nonetheless, just remember not to let others’ negativity make you live for other people instead of for yourself and that criticism is all in your mind.
+No one can affect you without your own permission, and when we stop worrying about what others think of us, we feel free to think bigger and pursue our dreams.

 Bonnie Marcus, M.Ed, is an executive coach, author and keynote speaker focused on women's advancement in the workplace.
 A former corporate executive and CEO, Bonnie is the author of The Politics of Promotion: How High Achieving Women Get Ahead and Stay Ahead, and co-author of Lost Leaders in the Pipeline: Capitalizing on Women's Ambition to Offset the Future Leadership Shortage.